 In any case, you should consult a trusted lawyer who is familiar with Internet law, competition law and IT law.
 Since it is initially mostly unclear which of these areas of law is actually affected, we recommend a specialized law firm.

 Should you also have questions, we will gladly advise you at any time and analyze your needs situation in individual cases.
-Our Lawyer Stephan Hendel has over 16 years of programming experience himself and therefore knows exactly how technical solutions can be reconciled with legal solutions.
+Our Attorney Stephen Hendel has over 16 years of programming experience himself and therefore knows exactly how technical solutions can be reconciled with legal solutions.
 That is why we also advise many well-known technology companies such as TeamSpeak Systems Inc.